dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

 WHERE condition;
 ```

-The example below updates our List view to select also the LastName:
+The example below updates our List view to select also the `LastName`:

 ```sql
 CREATE OR REPLACE VIEW List AS